mohammadne/laboratory/nginx/README.md

 - in this scenario we have a reverse proxy in fron of a 2 backend services and proxy the request to our backends based on the defined upstream

-- here we used `static ip` in compose file to use them in loadbalancing
+- here we used `static ip` in compose file to use them in loadbalancing.

 ``` bash
 # hit the load balancer